k-s-dev/nextjs-starter-template-01/README.md

 ### Setup env variables

-Sample environment files provided below.
+Sample environment files provided below and in git repo.

 Refer to below links for more details.